-In 1987 Richard Branson and Per Lindstrand were the first to cross the Atlantic in a hot air balloon, rather than a helium/gas filled balloon.
-They flew a distance of 4667 kilometres in a record breaking time of 33 hours.
+In 1987 Richard Branson and Per Lindstrand were the first to cross the Atlantic in a hot air balloon, rather than a helium/gas-filled balloon.
+They flew a distance of 4667 kilometres in a record-breaking time of 33 hours.
 At the time, the envelope they used was the largest ever flown, at 2.3 million cubic feet of capacity.
-A year later, Per Lindstand set yet another record, this time for highest solo flight ever recorded in a hot air balloon - 65,000 feet!
+A year later, Per Lindstand set yet another record, this time for the highest solo flight ever recorded in a hot air balloon - 65,000 feet!

 The great team of Richard Branson and Per Lindstrand paired up again in 1991 and became the first to cross the Pacific in a hot air balloon.
 They travelled 10782.6 kilometres in 47 hours, from Japan to Canada breaking the world distance record, travelling at speeds of up to 245 mph.
 4 years later, Steve Fossett became the first to complete the Transpacific balloon route by himself, travelling from Korea and landing in Canada 4 days later.

 Finally, in 1999 the first around the world flight was completed by Bertrand Piccard and Brian Jones in the Breitling Orbiter 3 .
 Leaving from Switzerland and landing in Africa, they smashed all previous distance records, flying for 19 days, 21 hours and 55 minutes.